remiolsen/Analysis_documentation/docs/smrnaseq/index.md

 ### 5.3 Other genomes

-AS a rule, any analysis using a genome outside of the ones listed in section 2.2. has to be agreed upon before-hand with the user and the analysis area lead.
+As a rule, any analysis using a genome outside of the ones listed in section 2.2. has to be agreed upon before-hand with the user and the analysis area lead.

 ## 6. Links